 If you have (or even if you don’t have) questions about the transparency and integrity of OFH statements, we observe that their FAQ entry entitled “How can I leave the programme?” does not include the above link to the page that tells you how to leave their programme…

-Whether you sign up or not is entirely a decision for you and your loved ones – handing over your DNA and NHS medical history to a commercial company to sell has consequences on those biologically related to you, and as they expand to access other government data about you, it will include information on those you live with (both now and in the past).
+Whether you sign up or not is entirely a decision for you and your loved ones – handing over your DNA and NHS medical history to a commercial company to sell has consequences on those biologically related to you, and as OFH expands to access other government data about you, it will include information on those you live with, both now and in the past.

 The viability of the commercial company is unclear

-Our Future Health have sent around 10-12 million letters and claim they have achieved half a million “volunteers”.
-At that signup rate, they can not achieve the 5 million signups from the remaining population as required by their business plan.
-The consequences for this are unclear.
+Our Future Health has sent out around 10-12 million letters, and claim they have achieved half a million “volunteers”.
+At that signup rate, they cannot achieve the five million signups from the remaining population as required by their business plan.
+The consequences of this are unclear.

-If you have a national data opt out, you will not receive a letter addressed to you inviting you to signup.
-You will still see all the adverts, and the press coverage, and your family can still sign up and give a DNA sample which relates to you as all DNA samples do. medConfidential understands (as of summer 2023) that OFH has not yet received approval to access NHS patient data, only to have addresses provided to a third party to invite people to sign up.
+If you have a National Data Opt Out, you will not receive a letter addressed to you inviting you to sign up.
+You will still see all the adverts and the press coverage, and members of your family can still sign up and give a DNA sample which will relate to you as all DNA samples do. medConfidential understands (as of summer 2023) that OFH has not yet received approval to access NHS patient data, only to have addresses provided to a third party to invite people to sign up.
 In addition, OFH may also buy junk mail lists which contain your address, and may then send you a “Dear residents” letter as a result – this will not be addressed to you personally as they have no idea who the recipients are, only that an address might exist.